 Narcotics Anonymous was established in response to the success of Alcoholics Anonymous.
 NA provides support for those attempting to recover from drugs other than just alcohol.
 NA was officially founded in Los Angeles in 1953, and has spread to thousands of locations in 129 countries.
 The only requirement to become a member of NA is a desire to overcome your addiction.
 NA groups don’t make a distinction between any type of drug, including alcohol.
 They also recognize that polysubstance dependence is common.
 Any addict who wants to recover is welcome.

-For other local NA meetings, please click here.
+For local NA meetings, please click here.

 Marijuana Anonymous (M.A.)

 Marijuana Anonymous is a fellowship of people who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from marijuana addiction.

 For more information on MA, please click here.

 Overeaters Anonymous (O.A.)

 Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope are recovering from compulsive overeating.
 They welcome everyone who wants to stop eating compulsively.
 There are no dues or fees for members; they are self-supporting through our own contributions, neither soliciting nor accepting outside donations.
 OA is not affiliated with any public or private organization, political movement, ideology or religious doctrine; they take no position on outside issues.
 Their primary purpose is to abstain from compulsive overeating and to carry the message of recovery to those who still suffer.

 For other local OA meetings, please click here.